aliciavega731/regex-tutorial/learn-regex.md

 ### Flags

 Flags, or modifiers, modify the output of the regular expression and can be used in any order.
-Some common flags include:

 - Ignore case `i` that makes the whole expression case-sensitive.
 - Global search `g` that retains the index of the last match, allowing subsequent searches to start from the end of the previous match.